alexey198631/data_preps/README.md

 12. **prj_23012_order_intake_file_update**

+The Python script you are describing is designed to transform Excel data sources into an SQL database, along with performing some necessary small modifications to the database table.

+The main purpose of the script is to update the customer and order databases based on the results of the latest month.
+Here's an outline of the script's functionality:

+    1. The script expects various input files in Excel format.
+    2. It begins by parsing the Excel files, extracting the relevant data, and performing any required data transformations.
+    3. The script establishes a connection to the SQL database.
+    4. It creates or updates the necessary tables in the database based on the Excel data.
+    5. Next, the script inserts the transformed data from the Excel files into the corresponding tables in the database.
+    6. After the data has been successfully inserted, the script performs additional modifications to the tables as needed.
+    7. Once the database updates are completed, the script generates a final Excel worksheet in the standard format required by the company.
+    8. This output Excel file contains the updated databases, ready for use in connecting to the Tableau dashboard.

+In summary, the script automates the process of updating customer and order databases based on the latest month's results.
+It takes Excel files as input, transforms the data, updates the SQL database, and produces an output Excel worksheet for integration with the Tableau dashboard.

 13. [**prj_23013_attendee_report**](https://github.com/alexey198631/data_preps/tree/main/prj_23013_attendee_report)

 This Python application is designed to extract data from a CSV file and create separate pandas DataFrames